microsoft/OpenHack-FHIR/MC4H/Challenge4-FHIRSyncAgent/ReadMe.md

 2. Check the Key Vault **{azureapiforfhirname}kv** for 10 new secrets with prefix SA-.

 ## Post-Deployment
-1. Go to the Proxy **{azureapiforfhir}papp** Function App, click on Configuration in the left navigation, make sure all Key vault Reference in source column in center section are all green.
-Click **Refresh** few times in your see reds.
+1. Ensure resolution of configuration references for Proxy App
-2. Go to the Sync Agent **{azureapiforfhir}sapp** Function App, click on Configuration in the left navigation, make sure all Key vault Reference in source column in center section are all green.
-Click **Refresh** few times if your see reds.
+   * Go to the Proxy **{azureapiforfhir}papp** Function App
+   * Click on Configuration in the left navigation, make sure all Key vault Reference in source column in center section are all green.
-3. Go to the Sync Agent **{azureapiforfhir}sapp** Function App, click on Functions in the left navigation, click on FHIRUpdates in the center, click Integration in the left navigation, click on Azure Service Bus (message) in if the center under the Trigger, enter fhirupdates in the Queue Name on the right and click Save. **NOTE If you don't see any Functions listed, Go to Configuration and set the value 0 to WEBSITE_RUN_FROM_PACKAGE**.
-Restart the Function App.
+   * Click **Refresh** if your see any reds.
+Refresh as many times as necessary until all configurations are green
+2. Ensure resolution of configuration references for Syn Agent
+   * Go to the Sync Agent **{azureapiforfhir}sapp** Function App
+   * Refresh configurations until all are green (same as instructions for Proxy App)
+3. Update Sync Agent integration settings
+   * Go to the Sync Agent **{azureapiforfhir}sapp** Function App
+   * Make the Sync Agent function app editable:
+      * click Configuration in the left navigation
+      * open the **WEBSITE_RUN_FROM_PACKAGE** configuration and set the value to **0** and click OK
+      * click Save at the top to save configuration changes
+   * Update integration queue name:
+      * click on Functions in the left navigation.
+If blank, refresh
+      * open the FHIRUpdates function, click Integration in the left navigation
+      * click on Azure Service Bus (message) in the Trigger box, replace the contects of **Queue name** with **fhirupdates**
+      * click save
+4. Restart both the Proxy **{azureapiforfhir}papp** Function App and the Sync Agent **{azureapiforfhir}sapp** Function App

 ## Clean-up
 If you are not planning to continue with the other challenges, make sure to delete these to avoid cost in Azure